spacemeat/pyke/README.md

 ### Viewing options

-The base `Phase` class defines the `report-options` action, with an alias of `opts`.
+The base `Phase` class defines the `report_options` action, with an alias of `opts`.
 This action prints the phases in depth-first dependency order, and each phase's full set of options in both raw, uninterpolated form, and fully interpolated form.
 This makes it easy to see what options are available, the type each is set to by default, and how interpolation and override operations are affecting the final result.
 It's handy for debugging a difficult build.

 ```
 $ pyke opts
 phase: simple_app
-name: = unnamed
-      = simple
-     -> simple
 verbosity: = 0
           -> 0
 project_anchor: = /home/schrock/src/pyke/tests/simple_app
                -> /home/schrock/src/pyke/tests/simple_app
 gen_anchor: = /home/schrock/src/pyke/tests/simple_app
            -> /home/schrock/src/pyke/tests/simple_app
-simulate: = False
-         -> False
 ...
 ```

 Each option is listed with all its stacked raw values, followed by the interpolated value.
-Notice above that the default name, `unnamed`, is overridden (by a replacement operation) with `simple`, as defined in the makefile.
-You can also easily see how command-line overrides are affecting the results.
+Notice above that the default value of "verbosity" is set to 0.
+This makes build actions behave without output (unless there is an error).
+We can easily see how command-line overrides affect the results.
 More on how to set them below, but overriding the `verbosity` option with `2` looks like this:

 ```
-$ pyke -o name:less_simple report
+$ pyke -o verbosity=2 opts
-phase: less_simple
+phase: simple_app
-name: = unnamed
-      = simple
-     -> simple
 verbosity: = 0
            = 2
           -> 2
-project_anchor: = /home/schrock/src/pyke/tests/simple_app
-               -> /home/schrock/src/pyke/tests/simple_app
-gen_anchor: = /home/schrock/src/pyke/tests/simple_app
-           -> /home/schrock/src/pyke/tests/simple_app
 ...
 ```

-Here again, `verbosity` has been overridden, and has a second value on its stack.
+Here, `verbosity` has been overridden, and has a second value on its stack.
 Subsequent actions will report more or less information based on the verbosity.

 The detailed report from `report_options` (`opts`) is what you get at `report_verbosity` level `2`.
 If you want to see only the interpolated values, you can override the `report_verbosity` option to `1`:

 ```
-$ pyke -o report_verbosity:1
+$ pyke -o report_verbosity=1
 phase: simple_app
-name: -> simple
 verbosity: -> 2
 project_anchor: -> /home/schrock/src/pyke/tests/simple_app
 gen_anchor: -> /home/schrock/src/pyke/tests/simple_app